ml-archive/blog/source/our-stacks/back-end/index.md

 ### Framework - [Laravel](https://laravel.com/)

-Today there is almost no one, which are writing web applications in pure PHP.
+Today, there is almost no one who is writing web applications in pure PHP.
 In Nodes we use [Laravel](https://laravel.com/) and are extremely happy with it.
 Very easy to get started with.
-Much more object orientated than competitors (at that time at least)
+Much more object oriented than competitors (at that time at least)
 Massive community which brings a lot of really good open source projects and rapid bug fixes.
 Laravel is also the biggest PHP framework today, which is never a bad thing!